dotnet/machinelearning-samples/README.md

 ## Additional Community Samples

-In addition to the ML.NET samples provided by Microsoft, we're also highlighting samples created by the community shocased in this separated page:
+In addition to the ML.NET samples provided by .NET Foundation, we're also highlighting samples created by the community shocased in this separated page:
 [ML.NET Community Samples](https://github.com/dotnet/machinelearning-samples/blob/master/docs/COMMUNITY-SAMPLES.md)

-Those Community Samples are not maintained by Microsoft but by their owners.
+Those Community Samples are not maintained by .NET Foundation but by their owners.
 If you have created any cool ML.NET sample, please, add its info into this [REQUEST issue](https://github.com/dotnet/machinelearning-samples/issues/86) and we'll publish its information in the mentioned page, eventually.

 ## Translations of Samples: